MinaProtocol/mina/rfcs/0042-bitswap.md

 - perform "add resource" for all resources in memory, but not in cache
 - for all resources both in memory and in cache
   - read `res:${mina_cid}` to get the list of block CIDs associated with the resource in the cache
-  - sanity check that all reference block CIDs exist in cache (check tree integrity)
+  - sanity check that all reference block CIDs exist in cache (check DAG integrity)
   - record block CIDs in memory to avoid computing block data projection for relevant resources

 #### Synchronization Subsystem

 The daemon will have a new subsystem which will track the creation/destruction of resources, and perform the necessary caching protocols.
 Tracking the destruction of resources will be done using a GC finalizer.
 We cannot perform the "remove resource" caching protocol from inside of a finalizer, so the finalizer will merely mark removed resources for the subsystem to later remove from the Bitswap block cache when the Async scheduler schedules the subsystem to run.

-**NB:** _This proposed model of how the subsystem will track resources in relation to Bitswap block CIDs does not mesh well with the world in which we store ledgers (which are trees that will likely share blocks across various roots).
-We will need to layer a refcounting solution on top of this to support that use case, when the time comes._
+**NB:** _This proposed model makes an assumption that each DAG stored in Bitswap will not have any cross references (that is, no 2 DAGs will contain any of the same Bitswap blocks).This model simplifies the initial implementation for storing Mina block bodies, but does not mesh well with the world in which we store ledgers (where it is likely that multiple ledger DAGs share blocks across various roots).
+We will need to layer a refcounting solution on top of this to support that use case, when the time comes, which will involve adding an extra key-value table to the Bitswap block cache schema._

 ```ocaml
 module Bitswap = struct